Federal Gun Charges Lawyer Near You in Columbus, Ohio

 Individuals seeking to restore federal firearm privileges must obtain a presidential pardon for the underlying offense.

 Victims of gun crimes and other criminal acts often face financial hardship, such as medical care for injuries and lost pay from being unable to work.
-Ohio offers these individuals monetary compensation for medical and counseling expenses, replacement services, and funeral expenses.
+Ohio offers these individuals monetary compensation for medical and counseling expenses, funeral expenses, and other services.

 Victims may apply for up to $50,000 in aid through the Ohio Attorney General’s office.